 Symptoms of an Exposed Tooth Root

 Tooth sensitivity is often the first noticeable symptom when you have exposed tooth roots.
-Twinges, aches and pains can occur at any time, but common triggers are sweet, sour, hot, or cold foods and drinks, according to the Cleveland Clinic.
+The Indian Dental Association suggests that tooth sensitivity is tooth discomfort in one or more teeth that is triggered by hot, cold, sweet or sour foods and drinks, or even by breathing cold air.
+The pain can be sharp, sudden and shoot deep into the nerve endings of the teeth.
 Other signs you might notice are your teeth looking longer or the appearance of the roots at the base of your teeth.
 Less obvious symptoms of an exposed tooth root are red, swollen or bleeding gums, which are signs of gum disease.
 In serious cases of gum disease, the gums recede and expose the roots of the teeth.

 Treatments for an Exposed Tooth Root

 Managing the sensitivity can begin during your daily oral care routine.
-Brush with a sensitive toothpaste, such as Colgate Sensitive Complete Protection, which contains a maximum strength FDA allowed antisensitivity active ingredient.
-Use a soft-bristled toothbrush and a circular brushing motion, and avoid pressing too hard.
+Brush with a sensitive toothpaste which contain a maximum strength FDA allowed anti-sensitivity active ingredient.
+Use a soft-bristled toothbrush and a circular brushing motion and avoid pressing too hard.
 Giving up tobacco to avoid its irritating effect on the gums also helps with sensitivity.

 Additionally, speak to your dentist about the problem.
-They can apply desensitizing agents or fluoride gels to the sensitive area, treat any gum disease, and, in severe cases of exposed tooth roots, recommend a dental surgeon to perform a gum graft to cover the exposed area.
-The Cleveland Clinic mentions that white fillings or dentin sealers can be applied to cover the exposed area.
-A mouth guard may help prevent further damage from nighttime tooth grinding.
+They can apply desensitising agents or fluoride gels to the sensitive area, treat any gum disease, and, in severe cases of exposed tooth roots, recommend a dental surgeon to perform a gum graft to cover the exposed area.
+The Indian Dental Association notes that basic treatment are typically those treatments and procedures that are relatively straightforward in nature which includes composite fillings (white fillings), amalgam fillings and sedative fillings among others.
+A mouth guard may help prevent further damage from night-time tooth grinding.

 What Happens to Untreated Exposed Tooth Roots?